top of page

 CO-HOST

 Inger S.B.
-Brodey is an Associate Professor of English and Comparative Literature, Adjunct Professor in the School of Civic Life and Leadership, Affiliate Professor of Asian Studies, Adjunct Professor of Global Studies.
+Brodey is a Professor of English and Comparative Literature, Adjunct Professor in the School of Civic Life and Leadership, Affiliate Professor of Asian Studies, and Adjunct Professor of Global Studies.
 Her primary interest is in the history of the novel in late eighteenth- and early nineteenth-century Europe and Meiji Japan, and she has published extensively on Jane Austen.
 Her new book Jane Austen and the Price of Happiness appears in 2024

 Eric-Bontempo.jpeg